Parting with a watch that has served you well for a long time can be stressful business, especially if you’re selling an expensive piece.

 Crown and Caliber is one of the larger watch buyers on the internet, but their high-volume model may mean getting less for your watch than you would elsewhere.

 The upside is that payment is very fast and they provide excellent, clear instructions on how to prepare and ship your watch after the sale.
+Overall, Crown and Caliber is a solid site for selling your watch.

 They provide clear communication with a fast turnaround on price quotes, so you can have your watch sold and paid for before you know it.